 Primary Care Integrated Expansion for Alcoholism

-However, we should consider training as a current barrier to this proposal.
-Individuals presenting with alcohol misuse often present with complicated medical challenges requiring deeper integration in the clients care home.
+Moreover, we should consider training a current barrier to this proposal.
+Individuals with alcohol misuse often present with complicated medical challenges requiring deeper integration in the clients care home.
 Mental Health Clinicians also need additional education (controlled drinking, Motivational Interviewing, etc.), and mentoring supports to navigate the complicated nature of patient concerns.

 The current system is robust.
 Nevertheless, burnout, as indicated at the beginning of this article, is a priority concern for implementation.
 Simply building a system with expanded mandates will, in the end, increase caseload and burnout, thus decreasing essential quality.